Hives/makers-notes/week-1/README.md

 ## Mentor wisdom

-Luca said that his cohort is currently working on their **portfolio**, which is a document which provides evidence of how you've attained the various skills and aptitudes corresponding to the Makers goals.
+Luca said that his cohort is currently working on their portfolio, which is a document which provides evidence of how you've attained the various skills corresponding to the Makers goals.
 These are the goals which are listed on Diode: <https://diode.makersacademy.com/students/Hives/goals>

-He advised that it's a good idea to be keeping track of this stuff as you go along, by making notes of what goals you're working on week by week and what evidence you've got to say you've achieved them, as it will be much more difficult to pull up that evidence from work we're doing now in eight weeks time!
+He advised that it's a good idea to be keeping track of this stuff as you go along, by making notes of what goals you're working on week by week and what evidence you've got to say you've achieved them, as it will be much more difficult to extract that evidence from the work we're doing now in eight weeks time!

 Here's Luca's portfolio, jam-packed with well-evidenced goodness: <https://github.com/punchcafe/makers_portfolio>